scottbale/tweet-purge/log.md

 Tweaking of CLI, including getting `System/exit` working correctly; both printing and logging a start message in all cases; redirecting stderr to `/dev/null` because of noisy invalid cookie warnings.

+## 11/20/20

+TIL (was reminded) that metadata is put on a function _var_ .
+The `^` reader macro adds metadata to the function symbol `'foo` at read time, and the `defn` macro copies metadata to the function var `#'foo` at compile time.
+It's unclear whether the function itself can have metadata anymore.

+Annotated each individual tweet function with metadata describing its default backpressure, e.g.

+    (defn ^{:period (* 60 15) :chunk 300} delete! ...)

+Wrote a macro to make more concise main functions, e.g.

+    (def delete-all-tweets! (for-all-tweets delete!))

+Can now override `:period` and `:chunk` in environment

 ## Appendix

 sample delete response